MuKnIO/avoum-cardano-feasibility-study/study.md

 interactions even more so, and in the end doesn’t actually prevent the attack in the case when honest interactions themselves weren’t discouraged.

-<a href="TODO"></a>
-# TODO

-A (not necessarily exhaustive) list of some things that still need to be done to this document:

-- Finish the proof of concept section.
-  - Fill in TODOs in the comments
-  - ...?